streetturtle/awesome-wm-widgets/battery-widget/README.md

 Note that widget uses the Arc icon theme, so it should be [installed](https://github.com/horst3180/arc-icon-theme#installation) first under **/usr/share/icons/Arc/** folder.

-Also it's worth mentioning that if the charge is more that 95% the widget is hidden.
-This is done intentionally in order to save some space on wibox when laptop is plugged in dock station or power socket.
-You can edit this behaviour [here](https://github.com/streetturtle/awesome-wm-widgets/blob/41b0476d84646fe04b5795e072f5ac8dfdb0066b/battery-widget/battery.lua#L37)

 ## Installation

 This widget reads the output of acpi tool.